markjprice/cs12dotnet8/docs/sql-server/README.md

 > The `Data Source` can have many different values, as shown in the [Data source aka server name](#data-source-aka-server-name) section.

+> **Good Practice**: Do NOT define the two environment variables using a `launchSettings.json` file unless you exclude that file from your GitHub repository!
+It is safer to define the two environment variables using `set` or `setx` on Windows and `export` on macOS or Linux.

-5. In `Program.cs`, delete the existing statements and then import the `Packt.Shared` namespace and output the database provider, as shown in the following code:
+5. In `Program.cs`, delete the existing statements and then import the `Northwind.EntityModels` namespace and output the database provider, as shown in the following code:
 ```cs
 using Northwind.EntityModels; // To use NorthwindDb.